PATRONS

 Benedict Allen

-Benedict Allen is established as one of the world’s leading modern-day explorers through expeditions famously achieved not with a phone, GPS or “backup,” but by preparation alone with remote indigenous communities.
+Benedict is established as one of the world’s leading modern-day explorers through expeditions famously achieved not with a phone, GPS or “backup,” but by preparation alone with remote indigenous communities.

 The only person known to have crossed the Amazon Basin at its widest, arguably no one alive has lived so long isolated and alone in so many potentially hostile remote environments.
 His ventures include the first documented journey of the length of the Namib Desert, and likewise he is the only person known to have crossed the full width of the Gobi with camels alone.